 Basic Garden Concepts

+One of the most fundamental ways you can get the most out of your backyard garden is to have a sensible and effective garden design.
 You don’t need to be a qualified landscape architect, but knowing some basics will definitely set you on the right path.
 When it comes to garden design, things can get complicated very quickly.

 Trying to bite off more than you can chew is a common problem for novice garden designers, but here’s a couple of concepts that might simplify things a bit, starting off with formal and informal design.